neo4j-labs/arrows.app/README.md

 ## Key Features

 - Quick: Intuitive drawing with a mouse.
 - Neo4j Property Graph Model.
-Explicit support for: nodes, relationships, properties, labels.
+Explicit support for: nodes, relationships, properties.
 - Fine-grained Styling.
 Control over: sizes, positions, colors.
 - Export images.
 Main intended use is to create images for documents or presentations.